Rishifanterboy/Drum-kit-JS/README.md

 2. Click on any of the drum pads or press the corresponding key (`w`, `a`, `s`, `d`, `j`, `k`, `l`) on your keyboard.
 3. The corresponding sound will play, and the drum pad will visually "press down" with an animation.

----

-## 🛠️ Tech Stack

-- **HTML5**: For the structure of the drum kit web app.
-- **CSS3**: For styling and responsive design to ensure the app works across devices.
-- **JavaScript**: For sound playback, handling keyboard/mouse events, and animations.